AyeCode/invoicing/readme.txt

 * Ability to send invoice notifications to other emails (CC) other than the one currently being billed - ADDED
 * VAT Reverse charge notice - ADDED
 * Ability to add descriptions/excerpts to invoices - ADDED
+* Ability to view and edit customers - ADDED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED